IgekoSC/Rabiche/README.md

 Compiling
 -------------------

- - Clone current source code
+ - Clone the current source code
- - Open project using Qt Creator with latest Qt Framework version
+ - Open the project using Qt Creator with the latest Qt Framework version
  - Compile it using Qt Creator

 > **Note:** Later we'll add more precise instructions for compiling, when we arrive beta version.